claucia/claucia.github.io/content/about/index.md

 layout: about
 ---

 Hi there!
-My name is Cláucia Cambruzzi and this is my website.
+My name is Cláucia Cambruzzi and this is my humble website.

 I am originally from Brazil, and I descend from an Italian family.
 Well, I reckon my name is not easy to pronounce, so you could simply call me _Nica_, which is my nickname.
 My family and close friends call me like that since I was a child :)